javiserna/eROSITA-X-Plorer/README.md

 <img src="https://github.com/javiserna/eROSITAViz/blob/main/eROSITAViz.png?raw=true" width="400"/>

 # eROSITAViz
 This repository offers a quick and convenient way to visualize light curves and spectra from eROSITA DR1.
+Additionally, it provides users with these data files in *txt format.

 eROSITAViz enables users to explore the available eROSITA data with just the input of the target's name or coordinates.